EthanGilles/nvim/README.md

 ![Colorizer Example](https://github.com/EthanGilles/EthanGilles/blob/f367bae151299a744fcf4b6fefd28c33377dc3b1/nvim-pics/colorizer.png)

 ### Comment
 [Comment](https://github.com/numToStr/Comment.nvim) is used to group together and comment out code.
-In my configuration, you use visual mode to highlight the words you want commented out and then press ` Ctrl + / `
+The keymaps for this plugin are set within the `comment.lua` file because they access the plugin's api.
+Currently, commenting out the current line (in normal mode) and commenting out the highlighted lines in visual mode are both set to <kbd>Ctrl</kbd>+<kbd>/</kbd>.

 ### Indent-blankline
 [Indent-Blankline](https://github.com/lukas-reineke/indent-blankline.nvim) will help with auto indenting the next line, and will give you different colors